rayblake800/Pocket-Home-Bismuth-Vanilla/docs/taskList/FeatureWishlist.md

     - Saving calibration data.
     - Changing the date and time.
 - Create custom PolKit policies for interacting with the setuid program.
-- Implement a PolKit authentication agent within the application to eliminate the dependancy on the GNOME authentication agent.
+- Implement a PolKit authentication agent within the application to eliminate the dependency on the GNOME authentication agent.

 ### Date/Time control page:
 - Re-implement with built in controls for system time and date.